postsharp/postsharp-emails/Markdown/UsingMetalama/using2.md

 }
 ```

 At this point, you might be wondering if the attributes we added to the interface have been carried forward.
-They indeed have, and a screenshot from the IDE itself proves the point.
+They have indeed, and a screenshot from the IDE itself proves the point.

 ![](images/us1.jpg)